 Charlotte had replenished the fire and was sitting patiently in the fireside chair, when she heard a sudden tapping sound coming from the front door; she was a little hesitant and not completely sure, whether or not somebody was actually at the door, and rather than disturb Emily or her mother she went to check.

-Nobody was there; it was when she was closing the door she looked down and noticed a box on the doorstep.
+Nobody was there; when she was closing the door, she noticed a box on the doorstep.
 She took a look around to see if anybody was in the street, then lifted it and took it inside; it was an open box wrapped in rustic oak leaves and inside was a single red rose laid on a bed of pale blue forget-me-nots.

-Hannah Jones had heard the front door close and had rushed out of the kitchen, she was a little startled to find Charlotte looking at her in amazement, ‘What is it, Charlotte?’
+Hannah had heard the front door close and rushed out of the kitchen, she was a little startled to find Charlotte looking at her in amazement, ‘What is it, Charlotte?’

 ‘It’s just so beautiful mother.’
 Her gaze instantly fell back to the box; she was now cradled in her arms.
 ‘They just left it on your doorstep.’

 ‘Oh, My God, it isn’t?’
 On impulse she covered her face in her hands, with her eyes still fixed on Charlotte, she slowly allowed her line of sight to become clearer, ‘You have got to be joking Charlotte, it can’t be.’

 Charlotte lifted her head, her expression puzzled, ‘It isn’t— what?’